Grand Central (train operating company): Current services

 Grand Central connects Yorkshire and the North East to London with two routes.

-Five daily services on the North East to London route run between Sunderland and London King's Cross calling at Hartlepool, Eaglescliffe, Northallerton, Thirsk and York.
+Six daily services on the North East to London route operate between Sunderland and London King's Cross calling at Hartlepool, Eaglescliffe, Northallerton, Thirsk and York.
+One train per day calls at Peterborough in both directions.
+On Sundays, five trains operate in both directions.
 This route is known as the North Eastern service.
 Grand Central has in the past given names to two trains on this route.
 Contrary to tradition in British named train services, these were individual one-way trips rather than pairs.
 In the 2008 timetable, the name The Zephyr was given to the early morning (06:41) departure from Sunderland, while the evening (16:50) train from London was called The 21st Century Limited.
 As of the 2012 timetable, these names are no longer used by the company.

 Four daily services which run on the Yorkshire to London route operate between Bradford Interchange and London King's Cross calling at Low Moor, Halifax, Brighouse, Mirfield, Wakefield Kirkgate, and Doncaster.
-Some services also call at Pontefract Monkhill.
+Some services also call at Pontefract Monkhill and/or Peterborough.
 This is known as the West Riding (or West Yorkshire) service.